 - Three hours of online safety training courses offered by DSH.

-- Three one-hour safety training courses at the annual Ohio Safety Congress & Expo.
+- Three one-hour safety training courses in-person at the annual Ohio Safety Congress & Expo.

 Safety training requirements must be completed by the following dates.

 - Private employers, by the last business day of March of the policy year.

 - Public employer taxing districts, by the last business day of September of the policy year.